daviid65/odin-recipes/README.md

 # odin-recipes
-This Project is designed to build a large recipes website with HTML and CSS
+This Project is designed to build a large recipe website with HTML and CSS

+More description follows...